 Questionnaire vs Survey

 The main difference between questionnaire and survey is that the questionnaire is a subset of the survey.
 Questionnaire and surveys are two different methods used for data collection.
-Whether it is marketing, health care services, gathering of information from a population on social issues or just about any other matter, questionnaire and survey are two of the most important methods to collect and analyze information from public.
-In fact, questionnaire is one of the two important categories into which surveys are divided, the other being interview.
+Whether it is marketing, health care services, gathering information from a population on social issues or just about any other matter, questionnaire and survey are vital to collect and analyze information from the public.
+In fact, a questionnaire is one of the two important categories into which surveys are divided, the other being interview.
 This article attempts to highlight the differences between a questionnaire and a survey on the basis of their features.

 What do you think of when the word questionnaire comes into your mind?
 I am sure you would think of all those mail surveys that you frequently encounter when you open your mail inbox.
 Every survey has questions that respondents have to answer in either yes or no or choose among one of the several alternatives given in the survey form.
 But the same goes with all questionnaires as well.
 What then is the point of differentiation between a survey and a questionnaire (knowing that a questionnaire is a type of survey)?

-Conducting surveys is no longer limited to distribution of printed papers asking respondents to enter their preferences.
-They are today conducted on telephone, by mail, email and even personally.
+Conducting surveys is no longer limited to the distribution of printed papers asking respondents to enter their preferences.
+They are today conducted by the telephone, by mail, email and even personally.
 Surveys can be in the form of interviews that are lengthy, costly and time taking.
 On the other hand, surveys can be short and quick in the form of questionnaires with multiple choice questions.
 This highlights that between a questionnaire and a survey, there exist a number of differences.

 What is the difference between Questionnaire and Survey?